AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-use-cases.md

 **Exemple de code de moteur de recherche non répertorié**

-In this case, let&#39;s assume that a user searched for the term &quot;homes&quot; from `dogpile.com`.
+In this case, let's assume that a user searched for the term "homes" from `dogpile.com`.
 Because [!DNL Dogpile] is not supported by default, you can configure DIL to recognize this search engine and return the search terms to Audience Manager.
 Votre code peut ressembler à ce qui suit :

 <pre class="java"><code>var adobe_ dil = DIL. create ({partner : « <i>nom du partenaire</i> ») ;
 var search_ referrer = DIL. tools. getsearchreferrer (document. referrer, {